-- When the Performer stops between the loops, the maximum score will be 8,0 points. - When the loops are not tightly tucked, the maximum score will be 5,0 points. - When the Performer opens to a Layout position (tuck not maintained) before the end of the second loop, the maximum score will be 8,0 points.
+- When the Performer stops between the loops, the maximum score will be 8,0 points. - When the loops are not tightly tucked, the maximum score will be 5,0 points. - Performer may open to a Layout position in the last quarter of the second loop.
+Opening up before that (tuck not maintained), (the maximum score will be 8,0 points.